Dermot Earley Snr

-Lieutenant-General Dermot Earley DSM (24 February 1948 – 23 June 2010) was a high-ranking military official in Ireland and with the United Nations.
-He was the Chief of Staff of the Defence Forces from 2007 to 2010.
+Lieutenant-General Dermot Earley DSM (24 February 1948 – 23 June 2010) was an Irish military officer.
+He was the Chief of Staff of the Defence Forces from 2007 to 2010, and previously held roles with the United Nations.

 Early life and education

 Earley was born in Castlebar, Co Mayo in 1948.
 He was educated at Gorthaganny N.S. where his father Peadar was a principal teacher and later he attended St. Nathy's College in Ballaghaderreen, County Roscommon.